Low Histamine Diet Plan

 Keep in mind that stress, PMS and menstruation, seasonal allergies, mold exposure, certain medications, and some supplements can raise histamine levels.

-You’ll want to consider these things in your testing.
-In other words, the day before your period starts isn’t the best time to introduce a new food.
+You’ll want to control for these things in your testing.
+So, the day before your period starts or a day when you’ve been out in a bunch of pollen isn’t the best time to introduce a new food.

 Be Patient